 Peter became a partner in the Simmons & Simmons’ EU, competition & regulatory practice in 2013, having trained with the firm.
 He writes regularly on competition law and also speaks on the subject, both at public conferences and at internally-organised client-focused events.

-In 2008 Peter was seconded to the mergers group of the office of Fair Trading, the UK competition law authority, giving him a unique and valuable insight into the perspective of the enforcer.
+Peter has spent time on secondment to the UK competition law authority, giving him a unique and valuable insight into the perspective of the enforcer.

 In addition to English, Peter speaks French, Italian, Spanish, Portuguese and some German.